32nd Infantry Division (United States): Operation Cartwheel and Western New Guinea

 On 2 January 1944, the 32nd Division took part in Operation Cartwheel, part of MacArthur's "leap-frog" operational plan to take strategic points to use as forward bases.
 MacArthur sent Allied forces westward along the 1500 mi northern coast of New Guinea in a sequence of operations against selected locations that would provide landing fields for aircraft.
 This was designed to provide his ground forces with continued close air support and deny the enemy sea and airborne resupply, effectively cutting the Japanese forces off as they were under attack.

+Landing at Saidor

 Elements of the 32nd's 126th Infantry Regimental Combat Team landed at Saidor on the north coast of New Guinea and helped to end enemy resistance there on 14 April 1944.
 On 23 April, elements took part in the landing at Aitape, the division arriving on 3 May.
 After meeting slight initial resistance, the 32nd had to withstand savage counterattacks in the Driniumor River area.

 By 31 August, Aitape was secured and the division rested.
 Elements landed on Morotai on 15 September.
 The 32nd's command post opened at Hollandia, Dutch New Guinea on 1 October, setting the stage for the advance into the Philippines.